-By extrapolating the battery impedance history, the end of life can be determined and therefore the battery replacement can be planned instead of a calendar-based approach.
+By extrapolating the battery impedance history, the end of life can be determined, meaning the battery replacement can be planned instead of using a calendar-based approach.

 By observing the rate of impedance change in the batteries, faulty units can be identified.
 Below is the impedance history for several strings of batteries for a UPS installation.